-Omnisend provides you with an ability to test your campaigns in two different ways:
+Omnisend provides you with the ability to test your campaigns in different ways:

 This article explains how A/B testing works and how you can set up and launch an A/B test campaign on Omnisend.

 Although A/B testing can only be performed with segments containing ten contacts or more, we suggest having at least 2000 subscribers and splitting it to 25% for A, 25% for B, and 50% for the winner.
 This way, you would be sure about the accuracy of your results.